sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

    * Controller Device name for command: CmdDevice
    * Controller Command name: `setAmpVol`

-In your Smart Home asset, you have an attribute where the value is updated by polling request and where you can click on 'Write' button to send the command to set the volume with the value of the attribute in parameter.
+In your Stadhuis asset, you have an attribute where the value is updated by polling request and where you can click on 'Write' button to send the command to set the volume with the value of the attribute in parameter.

 'Controller Device name for command' is a way to overwrite in the same attribute the device name for command only.

-# Home Example Demo
+# Home Example Demo on OpenRemote 2.0 (Designer)

 As you may know, we have a Home Example representing a typical Residential Application: https://github.com/openremote/Documentation/wiki/Example-Home.